 Temperature stress:

-Aloe vera plants prefer temperatures between 55-80°F (13-27°C).
+These plants prefer temperatures between 55-80°F (13-27°C).
 Exposure to temperatures outside this range can cause stress and result in brown, crispy leaf tips.
 Make sure your plant is in a location with stable temperatures and away from drafts or heating/cooling vents.

 The Fix:

-To fix the brown and crispy tips on your aloe vera plant, identify the underlying cause and address it accordingly.
+To fix the brown and crispy tips on your aloe plant, identify the underlying cause and address it accordingly.
 Trim away the browned tips with clean, sterilized scissors to improve the plant’s appearance and prevent the spread of any potential issues.
 Regularly monitor your plant’s condition and adjust its care as needed to ensure it remains healthy and thriving.

 What does an aloe vera bloom spike look like?
 Will the plant die after blooming?